How to Lower the Carbon Footprint of Your Thanksgiving Meal

 "No one is expected to forgo their favorite holiday dishes in order to reduce their carbon footprint, but we can all take small steps in order to make it a more planet-friendly feast,” Co-Founder and CMO of Brightly Liza Moiseeva said.
 “We recommend making vegetable stuffing instead of pork stuffing, using non-dairy swaps in some of your recipes, and cooking the meal all at once.
 It's common to cook dishes ahead of time to reheat later, but that increases the carbon emissions associated with cooking."

-How to Make Your Thanksgiving More Sustainable
+Make Your Thanksgiving More Sustainable

 Brightly presents a six-step solution to the environmental problems that stem from Thanksgiving dinner.
 The report suggests that American consumers make vegetable stuffing, leave behind roast beef, cut down on dairy, cook in unison, defrost overnight to save water and energy, and add more veggies, especially as an alternative to Turkey.